DiegoFE94/DiegoFE94.github.io/_news/announcement_2.md

 related_posts: false
 ---

 I am delighted to announce that I have started a new contract as a research support technician in the European project ***"RePo-SUDOE: Drug Repurposing for Effective and Accelerated Drug Development in the SUDOE Space"***.
-See more below.
+See more information below.

 ---
 The RePo-SUDOE project seeks to develop and disseminate technologies for drug repurposing with the aim of increasing the competitiveness of the SUDOE space in this area of R & D, promoting the biopharmaceutical industry and capturing trained human resources.
 This objective will be achieved through 3 specific objectives: